hirohiro-sys/hirohiro-sys/README.md

 ## 🧑‍💻 About Me

 ⚡️I am currently studying AI and software development at a university in  Korea!

-In my daily routine, I work on app development and play in competitive programming!
-I will be releasing the developed application on this README↓.
+⚡️I work on app development and play in competitive programming!

+⚡️I will be releasing the developed application on this README↓.

 ## 💻 Products & Activities